Online Sessions with Space Dave

 Once we're all in the meeting and ready to start, we normally "spotlight" my video (in Zoom), or otherwise ensure that participants are always seeing my screen enlarged.
 I don't need to share my screen—my normal camera output contains everything we need.

 I'll take questions as we go but I may not be able to answer all of them.
 It's helpful if you can keep an eye out for participants with their hands up, and prompt me to take questions from those who've been waiting longest.
 I aim to give all participants the chance to ask at least one question, ideally more.

-A standard session goes for about one hour.
-I can often push it longer if you want to, but if I have back-to-back bookings we'll need to finish on time.
-If you want more than an hour, let me know when you book.
+A standard session goes for about 50–60 minutes.
+I may be able to push it longer if you want to, but if I have back-to-back bookings we'll need to finish on time.
+If you want more time than this, let me know when you book.

 If you have questions, please contact me.